eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 #### CSECT and DSECT

-When evaluating a CSECT or DSECT instruction the plugin only distinguishes whether a unique name is used.
+When evaluating a CSECT or DSECT instruction the extension only distinguishes whether a unique name is used.

 #### Ordinary Symbols